Geborgen/nordic-souls/README.md

 Nordic Souls uses the [Stock Game](https://github.com/The-Animonculory/Modding-Resources/blob/main/Stock%20Game%20Setup.md) method.
 This is essentially a copy of Skyrim included with the installation folder.
 This means that everything is completely separate from your Steam installation of Skyrim (which is still required as the game files are not redistributed).

 The list also uses [Kezyma's Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720) to keep the stock game folder clean.
-Any mod that needs to be installed to the game folder is instead added to MO2 with a special file structure, and is added to the game folder whenever the game is running.
+Any mod that needs to be installed in the game folder is instead added to MO2 with a special file structure, and is then added to the game folder whenever the game is running.

 ### Customizing the List